The Bankrate promise

 - The pros are on board.
 About 75 percent of professional investors are using ESG strategies, according to a 2021 survey from Natixis Investment Managers.

 - ESG looks set to become standard.
-About 59 percent of financial advisors expect ESG investing to be standard industry practice in five years, says Natixis.
+About 59 percent of financial advisors expect ESG investing to be standard industry practice by 2026, says Natixis.

 - ESG aligns with investor values.
 About 77 percent of investors surveyed by Natixis say it’s important that their investments and beliefs align.